 So what do I do with this strange awkward eat in area?
 I’m still not really sure!
 I don’t want a table cluttering up this area.
 I think I may just enjoy the open space for now.
 This room is the first room you come to when you enter the house, so I set up my grandma’s gateleg table (click here to read about that restoration) for keys and wallets and what-nots.
-Next to the console is our shoe basket cabinet.
-We have a coat closet, super inconveniently located faaaaaaar from the door so my kids never put their shoes away.
-This shoe basket unit is also from the old house where we also didn’t have a entry closet.
-Maybe some day!

 I was faced with this large blank wall just begging for something.
 I’ve had these hanging rails for years, I used to hang my necklaces on them.
 They look much nicer in the kitchen!
 I bought the bread boards on Etsy, and the copper mold & old kitchen utensils came from Ebay.
 Add a few hanging faux plants and the rails were complete! click here to read more about how to style kitchen rails

-My lemon tree normally lives on the front porch, but spends the winter in the kitchen were it’s warmer.
+My lemon tree normally lives on the patio, but spends the winter in the kitchen where it’s warmer.
 The antique chair in the corner was part of a group of old chairs I got for free and fixed up, click here to read more about that project

 Who is ready to do some kitchen dreaming??

 Come along on a little daydream with me!
 Can’t you just see it?
 All wood floors.
-The refrigerator can stay where it is on the left with upper & lower cabinets finishing off that wall.
-Straight ahead a big farmhouse sink centered on the wall with a big triple window over it with open shelving on top on either side and lower cabinets on bottom.
+The refrigerator can stay where it is on the left.
+Straight ahead a big farmhouse sink centered on the wall with a big window over it with open shelving on either side.
 On the right wall, upper & lower cabinets and the range with a nice big farmhouse hood over it.
 In the middle of the room a big wood island with actual room for seating.
 A big rustic chandelier over the island

-Then for this wall we remove all those cabinets, put in a cool barn door for the pantry and then have some coat hooks & a bench with shoe baskets to corral all the kid entry mess.
+Then for this wall we remove all those cabinets and put in a cool barn door for the pantry.
 I can’t wait!! **KEEP SCROLLING DOWN FOR SOME PICS ONCE I GOT MY DREAM RENOVATION**

 Shopping Guide & Budget Breakdown for our $600 Kitchen Transformation